 12. Failure in any material respect to comply with this chapter.

 13. Knowingly entering into a contract with a contractor for work to be performed for which a license is required with a person that is not duly licensed in the required classification.

 14. Acting in the capacity of a contractor under any license issued under this chapter in a name other than as set forth on the license.

 15. False, misleading or deceptive advertising whereby any member of the public may be misled and injured.

 16. Knowingly contracting beyond the scope of the license or licenses of the licensee.

 17. Contracting or offering to contract or submitting a bid while the license is under suspension or while the license is on inactive status.

 18. Failure to notify the registrar in writing within a period of fifteen days of any disassociation of the person who qualified for the license.
-Such licensee shall have sixty days from the date of such disassociation to qualify through another person.
+The licensee shall have sixty days from the date of disassociation to qualify through another person.

 20. Having a person named on the license who is or was named on any other license in this state or in another state that is under suspension or revocation for any act or omission that occurs while the person is or was named on the license unless the prior revocation was based solely on a violation of this paragraph.

 21. Continuing a new single-family residential construction project with actual knowledge that a pretreatment wood-destroying pests or organisms application was either: